To submit your-30-Day Notice

 Please send your 30-day notice to our mailing address via Certified Mail or electronically by using our ‘Submitting a 30-Day Notice to CB6’ form .
 Our mailing address is on the right hand side of this page.
 If you submit your 30-day notice form electronically, our office will send an email to the SLA noting we are in receipt of your submission.

 Community Boards play an important role in improving the quality of life for all New Yorkers.
 One such way the community board does this is by reviewing new and renewal liquor license applications in Community District 6.

 Each month, the board receives dozens of liquor license applications to review and to makes recommendations to the State Liquor Authority (SLA) on.
 The board seeks to ensure that new and existing establishments fit into the fabric of the neighborhood and maintain positive relationships with the community.
-The board’s Business Affairs & Street Activities committee is responsible for this work.
+The board’s Business Affairs & Licensing committee is responsible for this work.

 Liquor License Laws in New York State

 • 30-Day Notice Form – Local governments must be notified of all on-premises license applications in their neighborhoods at least 30 days before the application is submitted to the State Liquor Authority (SLA).
 The 30-day advance notice requirement is intended to provide local municipalities and community boards with an opportunity to make their views known to the SLA.

 • Closing Time – New York State Law allows business with a liquor license to sell alcohol for consumption on premises until 4 AM.

 • Method of Operation – License holders must specify their “Method of Operation” when applying for a liquor license.
 This includes use of music, dancing, promoters, and more.

 • 200 Foot Rule – State Law prohibits certain licenses from being issued if the location of the establishment is on the same street and within 200 feet of a building that is used exclusively as a school, church, synagogue or other place of worship.